-The level of the debt does not seem too bad, and unlike a pure finance company there are a couple of real assets behind it: Saga owns two cruise ships.
-The reason why debt did not go anywhere in the past year can be glimpsed from the cashflow statement: £185.7m of operating income was swallowed up by dividends (£100.9m), investments in assets (£100m) and tax and interest (£48.1m), which contributed to a net outflow.
+The level of the debt does not seem too bad.
+Unlike a pure finance company there are a couple of real assets behind it.
+Saga owns two cruise ships.
+The reason why debt did not go anywhere in the past year can be glimpsed from the cashflow statement.£185.7m of operating income was swallowed up by dividends (£100.9m), investments in assets (£100m) and tax and interest (£48.1m), which contributed to a net outflow.

 There is a lot going on here, and my gut feeling is that things are not good.
-A change in strategy is by no means guaranteed to pay-off, and blights the accounts for the next few years with adjustments.
+A change in strategy is by no means guaranteed to pay-off.
+It also blights the accounts for the next few years with adjustments.
 Furthermore, with the level of intangible costs here there could be further impairments if it doesn’t work out.

-The insurance markets have changed for good I feel, and customers have mandated the change from value to cost for good reason: many of the benefits of insurance are not realised into way into the future, and it has become easier to value differences and make trade-offs.
+The insurance markets have changed for good I feel.
+Customers have mandated the change from value to cost for good reason.
+Many of the benefits of insurance are not realised into way into the future, and it has become easier to value differences and make trade-offs.
 For example, the benefit of having a courtesy car versus a £20 increase in premium.
-It is up to insurance companies to reverse this, and in my view there is a generational shift happening: the pensioners of tomorrow will be well versed in computers and comparing.
+It is up to insurance companies to reverse this.
+In my view there is a generational shift happening: the pensioners of tomorrow will be well versed in computers and comparing.

 The performance of the company is good, as evidenced by the large number of policies they write.
-But a strategic move from cost to value may lose a lot of those numbers, as like they have observed, insurance is a commodity.
+But a strategic move from cost to value may lose a lot of those numbers.
+Like they have observed, insurance is a commodity.

 On a plus side, the company trades cheaply on all metrics now, although that isn’t enough to tempt me.
 2/5